 In February 2022, because of the military conflict between the Russian Federation and Ukraine, a number of countries imposed sanctions against the Russian Federation.
 The conflict affects not only the economic activity of two countries but the global economy as well.
 As a result of sanctions, commodity and food prices have risen in many countries around the world, the established links between supply of resources have been disrupted, inflation also affects the prices, and analysts also forecast economic implications for the global industry.

-Georgia's economy was also affected by the mentioned events and is subject to future uncertainties in economy as described; on the other hand, single digit growth of Georgian economy is forecasted in 2023, driven by higher export and tourism revenues and strong private consumption.
+Georgia's economy was also affected by the mentioned events and is subject to future uncertainties in economy as described; on the other hand, growth of Georgian economy was up to 7% in 2023, driven by higher export and tourism revenues and strong private consumption, and further single digit economic growth is expected in 2024.